microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 `help`

-Display the help message
+Display the help message.

 #### `version`

 `version`

-Display version info for the Windows Terminal
+Display version info for the Windows Terminal.

 #### `open-settings`